Confused? Understand the Different Types of Choices

 In a recent article, Lifehacker also made some interesting distinctions between types of choices.
 Getting familiar with these types of choices can help us understand exactly what you're up against.

 Firstly, a Dilemma is a type of choice.
 While we may use this word to describe any sort of choice and its outcomes, it really represents a choice where we have two outcomes but both of them are equally unwelcome.
 Our task here is to then choose between one of these unpleasant outcomes.
-As an example, a dilemma would be where you need to drive home in exceptionally heavy traffic, knowing that whatever choice of route you make, it's going to take a long time
+As an example, a dilemma would be where you need to drive home in exceptionally heavy traffic, knowing that whatever choice of route you make, it's going to take a long time.
+Sometimes, there are no good choices.

 A Hobson's Choice